themattbirch/Portfolio/src/content/posts/advice-programmers-todays-2024-tech-job-market.md

 ### Focus on Skills, Not Just Education

 The market has shifted dramatically toward skills-based hiring, with 79% of hiring managers prioritizing practical skills over education.
-This means:

-- Continuously updating your technical skills
+This means you need to be continuously updating your technical skills.

-- Building a portfolio of practical projects
+And I can't overemphasize how it important it is to be building a portfolio of practical projects.

-- Getting certifications in emerging technologies
+You'll also hear a lot about how computer science degrees are becoming less important.
+This is true!
+But don't forget about getting certifications in emerging technologies.
+These are still valuiable.

-- Mastering technical interview challenges, including [LeetCode](https://leetcode.com/discuss/general-discussion/355251/A-few-helpful-links-to-posts-which-tell-you-HOW-to-grind-leetcode).
+And yeah, I know devs groan when hearing about this, but it's vital to master technical interview challenges, including [LeetCode](https://leetcode.com/discuss/general-discussion/355251/A-few-helpful-links-to-posts-which-tell-you-HOW-to-grind-leetcode).

-## Strategic Actions for Success
+## Adopting A Strategy Amid The Paradigm Shift

-- Target Growing Companies: While FAANG companies have had layoffs, companies like Nvidia and Rippling are actively hiring.
+- Target Growing Companies: While FAANG companies have had layoffs, companies like Nvidia, AMD and Anthropic are actively hiring.
 Research and target companies in growth mode.

 - Optimize Your Application Materials: With ATS systems being more strict, ensure your resume is properly formatted and keyword-optimized.

 - Build Demonstrable Skills: With fewer entry-level positions (only 2.5% of total postings), focus on building and demonstrating practical skills through side projects and open-source contributions.

-- Network Strategically: With recruiting becoming more automated, personal connections become even more valuable.
-Build meaningful professional relationships.
+- Network Strategically: Recruiting has become more automated, so personal connections have become even more valuable.
+Build meaningful professional relationships, both in and outside the workplace.

-## The Silver Lining
+## Finding The Signal and Avoiding The Noise

 Despite the challenges, over half of companies plan to increase hiring in the first half of 2024.

 The key is to position yourself effectively for these opportunities.
-Remember: high standards don't mean no opportunities – they mean you need to be strategic and well-prepared.
+Remember: high standards don't necessarily translate to a dearth in opportunities.
+They just require you to build a strong portfolio of work and be well-prepared for interviews.

-Your success in this market will come from understanding these realities and adapting your approach accordingly.
-Be selective in your applications, thorough in your preparation, and patient with your results while remaining active in your pursuit.
-The opportunities are still there – they just require a more sophisticated approach to capture them.
+Be selective in your applications, thorough in your preparation and patient with your results, while remaining active in your pursuit.
+The opportunities are still there.
+They just require a more nuanced approach to capture them.

+Don't give up!
+Your next job is around the corner.
+It's always darkest before the dawn.